 - Williams Sonoma

 These brands are telling us they contain a mystery coating of something they say is not made of nanoparticles or PFAS.
 However, these brands are not very transparent about what is actually inside the coating of their product.
 These brands, however, d0 pass California’s strict consumer law, Prop.
 65, and have no filed complaints against them.
 This means they have low levels down to no heavy metals and other contaminants coming from their cookware.
+The Ecology Center released cookware testing of Green Pan, Bella Basics and confirmed they were coated with silicon dioxide ceramic and we stuck them here.

 This brand does not contain any nano-coating and does not leach nanomaterials into food.
 This brand also passes California’s strict consumer Prop.
 65 laws with laboratory testing on heavy metals and offers sample laboratory reporting from all runs of cookware.
 You can view them all here.